andyguwc/airflow-resources/aws-notes/5-deploy/cloud_formation/cloud_formation.md

 The function !Base64 encodes the input with Base64.
 You’ll need this function because the user data must be encoded in Base64:
 !Base64 'value' # becomes 'dmFsdWU='

+## Mappings
+Named object with key value pairs
+Useful for environment specific properties
+Mapping is very verbose

 ## Outputs
+Exports meta data about cloudformation stack resources
+- Able to reference any resource property
+- Referenceable across stacks in the same region

 Outputs:
     ID: